- What is P/E Ratio?

 The P/E ratio, often referred to as the “price-earnings ratio”, measures a company’s current stock price relative to its earnings per share (EPS).

-Once calculated, the price-to-earnings ratio of a company is most often compared to its peer group, comprised of comparable companies.
+The price-to-earnings ratio (P/E) of a company is compared to its peer group, comprised of comparable companies, to arrive at the implied equity value.

 If you’re evaluating a potential investment, comparisons to other companies in the same or an adjacent industry can be a practical method to determine whether a stock is currently undervalued or overvalued by the market.